 On your first day in Houston, start out seeing the city’s most popular sights: wandering the city streets, exploring Discover Green, taking in some of the street art, and going for a long walk in Buffalo Bayou Park.
 I’d do it in just that order.

 Make your way to Discovery Green, the epicenter for many of the city’s biggest events (like when Houston hosted the Super Bowl during my first trip – or the Apollo 50th anniversary on my second visit).
 Take a leisurely stroll or boat on the lake.
 Lunch at The Grove with a view out over the park.

 In the afternoon, you could catch an Uber over to the East End to see street art, or head straight for Buffalo Bayou Park for a long walk.
-If you time it right, you can enjoy some of the public art in the park, and see the bats come out at sundown before or after dinner at The Dunlavy.
+If you time it right, you can enjoy some of the public art in the park, and see the bats come out at sundown before or after dinner at Flora.

 Day 2 – NASA Day: “Houston, Do You Copy?”

 If you decide to visit Houston to learn about NASA history, I recommend giving a full day to enjoy all that Space Center Houston and Johnson Space Center have to offer.

 Show up early and make your way through the Starship Gallery to visit Independence Plaza first – the space shuttle gets really toasty and crowded as the day goes on.
 There are other exhibits and shows to explore when you need to come in and cool off, before taking a VIP tour of Johnson Space Center.

 The exact things you’ll see on the VIP tour can vary, so I won’t go into specifics, but yes it’s worth every penny to get to see what’s really going on at NASA nowadays.

 In the evening, stop for dinner at Frenchie’s Italian Restaurant on NASA Parkway.
 The walls are adorned with NASA photos and memorabilia, which makes it a perfect end for a day of space experiences.